agentmorris/camera-trap-ml-survey/README.md

-## Everything I know about ML and camera traps
+# Everything I know about ML and camera traps

+## Overview

 This is a list of everything I know about machine learning and camera traps, which is presumably a subset of what's out there... <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">email me</a> with updates, or submit pull requests.
 Help me keep this page up to date!
 And tell me what I got wrong about your software and your papers!